Onset of depression more complex than a brain chemical imbalance

 Certain events can have lasting physical, as well as emotional, consequences.
 Researchers have found that early losses and emotional trauma may leave individuals more vulnerable to depression later in life.

-Childhood losses.
 Profound early losses, such as the death of a parent or the withdrawal of a loved one's affection, may resonate throughout life, eventually expressing themselves as depression.
 When an individual is unaware of the wellspring of his or her illness, he or she can't easily move past the depression.
 Moreover, unless the person gains a conscious understanding of the source of the condition, later losses or disappointments may trigger its return.

-The role of trauma.
 Traumas may also be indelibly etched on the psyche.
 A small but intriguing study in the Journal of the American Medical Association showed that women who were abused physically or sexually as children had more extreme stress responses than women who had not been abused.
 The women had higher levels of the stress hormones ACTH and cortisol, and their hearts beat faster when they performed stressful tasks, such as working out mathematical equations or speaking in front of an audience.

 Many researchers believe that early trauma causes subtle changes in brain function that account for symptoms of depression and anxiety.
 The key brain regions involved in the stress response may be altered at the chemical or cellular level.
 Changes might include fluctuations in the concentration of neurotransmitters or damage to nerve cells.
 However, further investigation is needed to clarify the relationship between the brain, psychological trauma, and depression.